On Sample-Efficient Generalized Planning via Learned Transition Models: Results and Analysis

 \paragraph{Limitations under hierarchical causal coupling.} All learned models, including all state-centric variants, achieve $0.00$ extrapolation in \textit{Logistics}.
 Even Fast Downward degrades from $1.00$ (validation) to $0.26$ (extrapolation) under a 60-second timeout, reflecting the exponential state-space growth of extrapolation instances.
 The \textit{Logistics} domain exhibits deep multi-layer causal coupling across object types and transport modalities, which is not preserved under local successor matching.
 This identifies a concrete structural limitation of one-step neural transition prediction under strict size extrapolation for this domain.

-\paragraph{Summary of empirical findings.} The results support three data-grounded conclusions: \begin{enumerate*}[label=(\roman*)] \item size-invariant relational representations are necessary for extrapolation beyond training object bounds; \item residual (delta) modeling significantly improves non-parametric transition learning in sparse STRIPS domains; and \item the necessity of sequential memory in transition learning is domain dependent. \end{enumerate*} Transition-model learning alone, however, remains insufficient for hierarchical domains under strict extrapolation.
-An extended experimental analysis is presented in Appendix section~\ref{sec:experimental_figures}.
+\paragraph{Summary of empirical findings.} The results support three data-grounded conclusions: \begin{enumerate}[label=(\roman*)] \item size-invariant relational representations are necessary for extrapolation beyond training object bounds; \item residual (delta) modeling significantly improves non-parametric transition learning in sparse STRIPS domains; and \item the necessity of sequential memory in transition learning is domain dependent. \end{enumerate}